 Opportunity 1: Become a Residence Welfare Lead

-Residences Welfare Leads (previously known as Residence Wardens) are volunteer post-graduate students or full-time employees at King’s College London who support the King’s Residences team with the welfare and conduct of students within residences.
-Being a Residences Welfare Lead at King’s College London is an excellent opportunity for those wanting to get more involved with activities that directly impact student experience, as well as developing skills that will enrich their lives and CVs!
-This is a great opportunity for those looking to make a real impact to students that would otherwise find life at university very hard.
+Residence Welfare Leads (RWLs) are inspirational volunteers who are either postgraduate students on an MSc or PhD course, students undertaking a second undergraduate degree (having completed an undergraduate degree already) or are staff at King’s College London.
+RWLs are recruited for their dedication and enthusiasm for helping others and are then specially trained to live in the Halls and provide an out-of-hours wellbeing support service to our resident students.
+Being a Residences Welfare Lead in King’s Residences is an excellent opportunity for those wanting to get more involved with activities that directly impact student experience, as well as developing skills that will enrich their lives and CVs!
+This is a great opportunity for those looking to make a real different to students that would otherwise find life at university very hard.

 Perks of the role

-You must be a postgraduate student or fulltime employee at King’s College London with enough course/contract time to cover the appointment period (3rd August 2020 – 31st July 2021).
+You must be a postgraduate student on an MSc or PhD course, have already completed an undergraduate degree and are pursuing either a second undergraduate degree or you are on the Graduate Entry Medicine programme to be considered for the RWL role.
+You can also be a full-time employee at King’s College London with enough course/contract time to cover the appointment period (1st August 2022 – 31st July 2023).
 Staff at King’s Residences are not eligible to apply.

 It felt great to know I was helping students to navigate their various challenges throughout their degree.
 University can be really tough at times, and it was an amazing opportunity to make a positive impact on the students in King’s Residences